Lesterpaintstheworld/terminal-velocity/actionable_tasks.md

 ## Actionable Tasks for "Terminal Velocity"

+### Content Gaps Identified
+- Review existing documents to identify missing elements in the narrative, such as character arcs, chapter outlines, or specific scenes that need development.
+- Ensure that character motivations and emotional stakes are clearly articulated, particularly regarding the ethical implications of AI integration.

+### Chapter Frameworks
+- Create structured outlines for each chapter, ensuring that all perspectives on the AI-driven economic revolution are represented and balanced, while also considering character development.

 ## Content Planning
 - Create a structured plan that outlines the necessary content to be developed for each chapter and character arc, ensuring a balanced approach across the narrative.